 Are you confused by the thousands of different extensions in the Chrome Web Store?
 Do you find it difficult to distinguish the best apps from the time wasters?
 We’re here to help.

 In this article, you’ll find our curated list of the best extensions for Google Chrome.
 They include suggestions from both our readers and our writers.

-This list will be updated regularly, so make sure you leave your suggestions in the comments and we’ll consider them next time we update the page.
+Make sure you leave your own tips and suggestions in the comments; we’ll consider them next time we update the page.